Estimated reading time: 5 minutes

 ‘The knitted hearts are the most used keepsake, followed by bears and blankets.
 Also, it doesn’t matter if they are knitted or crocheted; all we ask is that they match. ‘

 Knitted hearts and teddies bring smiles and hugs when needed most.

 The knitted hearts and teddies are tiny in stature but huge in love.
 They bring light on dark days and are vital for those left behind, especially in a pandemic where we can’t be close to loved ones.
 The knitted heart lives in pockets, and we clench them in grief.

 They live at our bedside cabinets and rest on our pillows as we sleep, bringing comfort because we know our loved ones are in our hearts.
 Thankfully, this comfort from a scrap of wool, knitted with compassion and care, remains with us always.

 I know this comfort, for we too received knitted hearts.
 Whoever took the time to knit these hearts, we thank you from the bottom of ours; you brought us comfort when we needed it most.

 Can you support our Knitting Appeal, please?

 Once again, I am back.
 I am asking if you can spare some time to help the amazing team at our hospitals, as they give tender and loving care to our families; please do get in touch.
 Also, if you need wool or knitting patterns, please contact me on the form below.

 If it makes life easier for you, you can send your knitted keepsakes direct to the Swan Team, Pam Woods Suite, Salford Royal NHS Trust, Stott Lane, Salford.
-M6 8HD, or get in touch with me.
-Your kindness means the world to families, like myself, who need a little bit of love from a knitted keepsake.
+M6 8HD or contact me.
+Your kindness means the world to families, like me, who needed a little bit of love from a knitted keepsake.
 Thank you, and please, continue to stay safe.